hyperlink-drifter/hyperlink-drifter/src/content/blog/2025-05-10-this-is-democracy-manifest-t-shirt.md

         interact with your brand in a memorable way.
 By bringing your brand directly to the streets, we create lasting impressions that resonate with consumers long after the campaign ends.
+    - q: What locations can Retro Roll operate in?
+      a: Retro Roll primarily operates in Southern California, covering areas from LA to San Diego and Palm Springs.
+However, our services extend to San Francisco and Las Vegas, making us accessible from our base in Newport Beach.
 contact:
   first_name: Jane
   last_name: Doe